lxvm/DeltaRCWA.jl/src/README.md

 - `media.jl`: definition of `UniformMedium` and helper functions for dispersion relation
 - `plotting.jl`: plotting recipes for `DeltaRCWASolution` types
-- `sheets.jl`: methods to obtain scattering matrices from metasurface impedance parameters in 1D unit cells and 2D unit cells (in progress)
+- `sheets.jl`: methods to obtain scattering matrices from metasurface impedance parameters in 1D unit cells and 2D unit cells
 - `slabs.jl`: methods to obtain scattering matrices from slabs of uniform materials
 - `gstcs.jl`: methods to help construct scattering matrices for sheets